FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 ### What's a plugin?

-Plugins allow us to extend jQuery to add additional functionality to suit needs of our websites (i.e. add more cool stuff to our websites...).
+Plugins allow us to extend jQuery to add additional functionality to suit needs of our websites.

+In other words, they allow us to easily do more cool stuff on our sites with jQuery, and with minimal effort on our parts!

 ---
 class: center, middle

 ### Why create a plugin?

 Plugins allow you to create re-usable components for your webpages, and makes it easier to share that code with other developers too.
+Open source FTW, right?

 ---